ayushmunjial/products/README.md

 TO DO: The token expires every 72 hours, so switch our ["Update Data" GitHub Action](https://github.com/ModelEarth/profile/actions) to use an email and password as the secrets which generate the token.
 (Look at how we use a myconfig file locally to get a new token and create a similar process in the GitHub Action.)
 Test in a fork and document steps for adding the secrets here.
 The URL for the API may need to be updated to https://buildingtransparency.org/api/epds

-TO DO: product-footprints.py and update\_csv\_and\_yaml.py are very similar.
+DONE: product-footprints.py and update\_csv\_and\_yaml.py are very similar.
 Add "-DELETE" to the name of one (as long as we can use the other file two ways: locally and with the GitHub Action workflow).
-If retaining update_csv_and_yaml.py, change underscores to dashes. -- Done [update_csv_and_yaml renamed with -DELETE, product-footprints kept as primary]
+If retaining update_csv_and_yaml.py, change underscores to dashes.

-TO DO: Send the cement product rows to their own files in new state folders in profile/cement/US.
+DONE: Send the cement product rows to their own files in new state folders in profile/cement/US.
 Save the cement listings within the same process that saves non-cement for states.
 (Avoid loading and process the CSV file containing all states.)

 TO DO: Save emissions info within our indvidual YAML files.
 Include all the impact (emmissions, etc) in each profile.
 Login to BuildingTransparency.org to view a [detail sample](https://buildingtransparency.org/ec3/epds/ec3mmgup).
 Update our notes with your findings and progress.
 You can use Postman or another app to explore the BuildingTransparency APIs.